Episode 32

 Heather-Brooke-032-blog

-This episode is an essential listen for anyone looking to better understand trichotillomania—whether you or someone you love is affected by this disorder, or you’re simply curious about it.
-Join us as we explore Heather’s personal story, her professional experience, and strategies for managing TTM.
+At HairClub, we offer more than just solutions for hair loss—we’ve created a hub of knowledge to help you understand every aspect of hair health and wellness.
+This episode is an essential listen for anyone looking to understand trichotillomania better, whether you or someone you love is affected by this disorder or you’re simply curious about it.

 What is Trichotillomania?